riscv-boom/riscv-boom/docs/sections/reg-file-bypass-network.rst

     the FPU latency.
 The ALU is able to bypass from any of these stages to dependent instructions in the Register Read stage.

 BOOM is a unified, physical register file (PRF) design.
-The register file holds both the committed and speculative state.
-The register file also holds both integer and floating point register values.
-The map tables track which physical register corresponds to which ISA register.
+The register files hold both the committed and speculative state.
+Additionally, there are two register files: one for integer and one for floating point register values.
+The Map Tables track which physical register corresponds to which ISA register.

 BOOM uses the Berkeley hardfloat floating point units which use an internal 65-bit operand format (https://github.com/ucb-bar/berkeley-hardfloat).
-Therefore, all physical registers are 65-bits.
+Therefore, all physical floating point registers are 65-bits.

 Register Read
 -------------

 The register file statically provisions all of the register read ports required to satisfy all issued instructions.
 For example, if *issue port
-#0* corresponds to an integer ALU and *issue port #1* corresponds to a
+#0* corresponds to an integer ALU and *issue port #1* corresponds to memory
-FPU, then the first two register read ports will statically serve the ALU and the next three register read ports will service the FPU for five total read ports.
+unit, then the first two register read ports will statically serve the ALU and the next two register read ports will service the memory unit for four total read ports.

 Dynamic Read Port Scheduling